ttscoff/Slogger/README.md

         -u, --undo COUNT                 Undo the last COUNT runs -v, --version                    Display the version number

-> **Note:** You can use the `-s` option to only log since the last run date, handy if you want to run Slogger more than once per day or are testing plugins.
+> **Note:** You can use the `-s` option to only log since the last run date, handy if you want to run Slogger more or less than once per day or are testing plugins.
 >
 > You can also use `-o` to run only a certain plugin in the standard plugin directory: just provide it with enough of the name to be unique, e.g. `slogger -o gist`.
 >